douglampe/ha-lcars-panel/README.md

 and this [LCARS HTML/CSS Framework](https://github.com/joernweissenborn/lcars), LCARS for Home Assistant is intended to provide a LCARS-like dashboard experience for home assistant.
 Thanks to [HA Lovelace Connector](https://github.com/iva-stolnik/vue-ha-lovelace-connector) for cracking the code on wrapping a Vue SFC as a custom component.
+Shout out to [Name That Color](https://chir.ag/projects/name-that-color/) for helping give a name to colors I grabbed from various samples.

 ## Configuration